 Are Wild Snapping Turtles Bigger Than Captive Ones?

 The answer to this query is, “It depends.”
-Snapping turtles that receive excellent nutrition in their natural habitat tend to be bigger than grown in captivity.
+Snapping turtles that receive excellent nutrition in their natural habitat tend to be bigger than those grown in captivity.
 But, it can go both ways.

 Though not verified, the largest snapping turtle ever found was a wild one in Kansas, which weighed over 400 pounds.

-Even though some wild turtles can grow to an astounding size, the captive turtles are the ones that grow rapidly.
+Even though some wild turtles can grow to an astounding size, captive turtles are the ones that grow rapidly.
 The credit for this growth goes to the suitable water parameter and all-round diet.

 Final Words On Can Snapping Turtles Swim

 Snapping turtles are one of the largest freshwater turtles in the world.
 Known for their biting prowess, they are also intelligent reptiles that can trick and lure prey inside water.